 With a drizzle of sugar, cinnamon powder, and some coconut butter, let those plantains caramelize and turn soft, tender almost mushy sweet.

-The perfect way to serve up this vegan plantain recipe for dessert?
+The perfect way to serve up these caramelized plantains for dessert?
 With a freshly whipped batch of coconut cream.
 Yep no heavy cream required here, just a refrigerated can of coconut cream is all you need (and some vanilla extract).
 Some like to add sugar to their coconut cream, but I think just a drop of vanilla extract is perfect – I prefer mine to be rich and fluffy, but not overly sweet.

 Once the can of coconut cream has been refrigerated overnight when you open it up the cream will have separated from the coconut water/milk which will have drifted to the bottom.
 Carefully skim off the cream and place into a very cold bowl (which also will have chilled in the freezer for a bit).
 Add the vanilla extract and start whipping into shape, hopefully with a hand or stand mixer.